bnb-chain/bnb-chain.github.io/docs/bc_fusion/users/gov.md

 ### Delegate Voting Power

 After you have delegated your BNB to a BSC validator, you can start participating in the BSC governance.
-To participate in BSC governance, you first need to delegate your voting power to a validator or yourself if you wish to vote directly.
+To participate in BSC governance, you first need to delegate your voting power to someone or yourself if you wish to vote directly.

 ![](../../assets/bcfusion/tally1.png){:style="width:800px"}